filmangullo/Golang-Project-Structure/README.md

 ### Run

-After installing "air" you don't need to run "$ go run ." but just "air"
+After installing "air" you don't need to run "$ go run ." but just "$ air"

 For less typing, you could add `alias air='~/.air'` to your `.bashrc` or `.zshrc`.